Munazzah Arif

 Munazzah Arif is a Pakistani actress who predominantly appears in Pakistani television serials.
 She earlier starred as recurring roles and mostly plays the role of mothers.
-She made her cinematic debut in Azfar Jaffri's film Heer Maan Ja and later starred in Parde Mein Rehne Do.
-Some of her notable television appearances where she played supporting roles, include Uraan, Inkaar, Kashf and Khuda Aur Muhabbat.
+She made her cinematic debut in Azfar Jafri's film Heer Maan Ja and later starred in Parde Mein Rehne Do.
+Some of her notable television appearances in supporting roles include Uraan, Inkaar, Kashf and Khuda Aur Muhabbat.